pmean/build-website/text/06/EbmArticles2005.md

 One of the regular contributors to the Evidence Based Health email discussion group asked what we felt were the Best EBM methods papers in 2005.
-I\'ll report on the articles that people suggest.
+I'll report on the articles that people suggest.
 Here are a few that I like:

 1.  **Medical journals are an extension of the marketing arm of